Runepx4/stein-icp/README.md

 The code requires an NVidia GPU supported by PyTorch 1.6.0 or newer.
 A `requirements.txt` file is provided which contains the PIP installable requirements.

 To facilitate the overall install a shell script `pip_install.sh` is provided.
-Adjusting the variables at the top of the file for the system's PyTorch and CUDA version allow for an easy installation of all required packages.

-Once the `pip_install.sh` file is adjusted all required packages can be installed by executing the script.
+All required packages can be installed by executing the `pip_install.sh` script.

 # Running